Also known as: handstand 360, handstand spin, handstand turn, 360 handstand, freestanding handstand rotation

 What is Handstand 360 rotation?

-What is Handstand 360 rotation?
-The Handstand 360 rotation is a hard freestanding calisthenics skill where you rotate your body a full 360° while balanced on your hands, primarily targeting the shoulders and triceps.
-It requires strong shoulder stability, wrist control and core engagement; practice progressively and use spotters when learning.
+The Handstand 360 rotation is a freestanding handstand variation where you rotate your body a full 360 degrees while balancing.
+It primarily targets the shoulders and triceps, requires strong shoulder stability, wrist control and core tension, and is classified as a hard-level calisthenics skill.

 How to Do Handstand 360 rotation